UniMath/agda-unimath/src/category-theory/strict-categories.lagda.md

 ## Idea

-A **strict category** in Homotopy Type Theory is a [precategory](category-theory.precategories.md) for which the type of objects form a [set](foundation-core.sets.md).
-In particular, being a strict category is a [proposition](foundation-core.propositions.md) since being a set is a proposition.
+A **strict category** is a [precategory](category-theory.precategories.md) for which the type of objects form a [set](foundation-core.sets.md).
+Such categories are the set-theoretic analogue to (univalent) [categories](category-theory.categories.md), and have the defect that strict categorical constructions may generally fail to be invariant under isomorphisms.

 ## Definitions